 Project team: Dr Stephen Dooley, Liam Mannion, Aron Bell.'

-Devising pre-screening tools for early accelerated certification of early SAF candidates, allowing more SAF options to the marketplace.
+Devising pre-screening tools for accelerated certification of early SAF candidates, allowing more SAF options to the marketplace.
 Read More

 Certifying new SAF candidates currently costs millions of euros, requires tens of thousands of litres of fuel, and takes years of testing.
 For fuel manufacturers to commit the investment needed to produce an approved SAF, methods are urgently needed to screen and establish confidence in new SAFs at early stages of development.